Per Anger: Honors

+He was a member of the Order of Coldin.

-In 1982, Anger was recognized by Yad Vashem as one of the Righteous Among the Nations and in 1995 he was honored with the Hungarian Republic's Order of Merit.
+In 1982, Anger was recognized by Yad Vashem as one of the Righteous Among the Nations.

 In 1995, Anger was awarded the Wallenberg Medal by the University of Michigan in recognition of his extraordinary courage and humanitarian commitment.

 In 2000, he was awarded honorary Israeli citizenship.

-In 2001, the American Swedish Historical Museum presented him with the Spirit of Raoul Wallenberg Humanitarian Award.
+In June 2001, the American Swedish Historical Museum presented him with the Spirit of Raoul Wallenberg Humanitarian Award.

-In April, 2002 Swedish Prime Minister Göran Persson awarded Anger the Illis quorum Meruere Labores (For Those Whose Labors Have Deserved It) for his actions during and after the war.
+In April 2002, Swedish Prime Minister Göran Persson awarded Anger the Illis quorum Meruere Labores (For Those Whose Labors Have Deserved It) for his actions during and after the war.
 This is the highest award that can be conferred upon an individual Swedish citizen by the Government of Sweden.

 Per Anger Prize

 The Per Anger Prize was instituted by the Swedish Government to honor the memory of ambassador Per Anger and is awarded for humanitarian work and initiatives in the name of democracy.
 The prize is awarded to individuals or groups who have distinguished themselves either in the past or in more recent times.
-The Prize is administered and awarded by the Forum for Living History.
+The prize is administered and awarded by the Living History Forum.